Skip to content

 CBD vs THC: comparison of molecules, differences and effects explained

-In this guide, we analyse all the similarities and differences between CBD and THC, explaining how they work in the human body, what the properties of each are, and why cannabidiol CBD is legal while THC is a controlled substance in many countries.
+In this guide, we analyse all the similarities and differences between CBD and THC, explaining how they work in the human body, what the properties of each are, and why CBD products are widely available while THC sits within a different regulatory framework in many countries.

 What Are CBD and THC?

-THC (delta 9 tetrahydrocannabinol) and CBD (cannabidiol CBD) are the two primary cannabinoids derived from the cannabis plant.
-The cannabis plant contains over 100 different cannabinoids, but THC and CBD are the most abundant and the most studied by research.
+THC (tetrahydrocannabinol) and CBD (cannabidiol) are the two primary cannabinoids derived from the cannabis plant.
+The plant contains over 100 different cannabinoids, but these two are the most abundant and the most extensively studied.

 What Is THC?